lilly-1234/CS504-TeamProject/README.md

 The app processes the input in several secure and functional layers:

 - **User Authentication**
+  - Passwords are hashed using `bcrypt` to ensure they are stored securely
   - TOTP secrets are generated with `speakeasy`
   - A QR code is generated using `qrcode` for MFA setup

 - **MFA Verification**
-  - On login, password is verified first
+  - On login, password is verified first using bcrypt.compare
   - Then, TOTP code is validated against stored secret
   - If successful, a JWT token is issued for session management
+  - MFA tokens have a defined expiration window .
+After expiration, the user must re-enter the TOTP code even if the session token is still valid this adds another layer of security against idle or hijacked sessions

 - **Notes Handling**
   - Notes are encrypted before being stored in MongoDB